lorenze3/mostlytidyMMM/README.md

-Unlike either of those packages, mostlytidyMMM allows for complete control on the part of the analyst to choose the level of data granularity and model form (*welp*, currently only allows normal regression, but it is a hierarchical bayesian regression and the specification of that is entirely up to the analyst).
+Unlike either of those packages, mostlytidyMMM allows for complete control on the part of the analyst to choose the level of data granularity and model form (*welp, currently only allows normal regression*, but it is a hierarchical bayesian regression and the specification of that is entirely up to the analyst).

 In general, mostlytidyMMM allows an analyst with a table ready for MMM